open-life-science/open-life-science.github.io/openseeds/cohort-procedures-and-templates/video-facilitator-guide.md

 #### After publishing the video, fill in the following information in our [planning sheet](https://docs.google.com/spreadsheets/d/15cR5YsttvmbtX8q_Zt4YBangzqns3NqkisJFf3_ApZI/edit#gid=1514825681) (the tab is “Nebula 2024-1”)

 - [ ] Add link of YouTube video (column N)
 - [ ] Also in column N, add the corresponding YouTube link at the exact time each individual talk starts.
-If you haven’t done this before, it is fairly easy.
-When you are on YouTube, click “share”, click the little box that says "start at" and the exact time you had chosen will show up, then click "copy" and paste such link in column N.
+If you haven't done this before, it is fairly easy.
+When you are on YouTube, click "share", click the little box that says "start at" and the exact time you had chosen will show up, then click "copy" and paste such link in column N.

 After you've completed these tasks please fill out the honorarium form: https://openlifescience.civicrm.org/civicrm/honorarium